eaasi/user-handbook/source/guide/details.rst

 In "Review Mode", users can view current descriptive metadata and configured emulator settings.
 Click on "Edit Mode" to edit and save changes to compatible fields in Private Environments.

 .. warning::
   Resources marked "Public" and "Saved Locally" **are not editable**.
-Once published to the EaaSI Network, neither their descriptive metadata nor emulator configuration settings can be altered.
+Once published to the EAASI Network, neither their descriptive metadata nor emulator configuration settings can be altered.
 Editing **any** fields on a Public/Saved Locally Environment will create a new, derivative, Private Environment.
 Take care to change Resource Names or other fields to indicate new Environments created from changing settings on the Details page.

 .. note::
   All resources are assigned a unique identifier (UUID) by the EaaS back-end on creation.
-UUIDs are not viewable in the EaaSI interface or editable.
+UUIDs are not viewable in the EAASI interface or editable.

 **Resource Name**: This is an arbitrary, free text field for users to identify the resource.